Donald Fullilove: Career

 Fullilove portrayed a train foreman in Spirit: Stallion of the Cimarron (2002).
 He voiced Nurse George, a character in Pixar's Up (2009).
 He appeared in Partysaurus Rex as Chuck E. Duck, a Toy Story short film.
-Fullilove had a recurring role as Reginald the Koala in American Dad! starting in 2009, though Fullilove was replaced in the role by Erik Durbin in 2010.
+From 2009, Fullilove had a recurring role as Reginald the Koala in American Dad!.

 Personal life

-Fullilove resides in Burbank, California.
+Fullilove was married to Tuluv Price-Fullilove, but filed for divorce in 2023.
 He is an aircraft pilot.